njgeorge000158/Crowdfunding-ETL/Logs/README.md

-This folder contains one debug file and one log file from two test runs of the IPython Notebook, ETLMiniProject.ipynb.
+This folder contains one debug file and one log file from two test runs of the IPython Notebook, ETLMiniProject.ipynb: the IPython Notebook generates these files in Debug and Log mode, respectively.

 ----